ShareefS28/ImageStoryApp/README.md

 # ImageStoryApp

-!!!
-Concept !!!
+Concept
-Sort Photos into a Stories
+<br>Sort Photos into a Stories

 ## How does it work ?
 ![PhotoSortFlow](https://user-images.githubusercontent.com/111628728/232651912-0a556ca5-d358-404b-8555-ba0527708e06.jpg)